-NC1 Indigenous vegetation clearance, that is not provided for by Rule 9.1.4.1 P1, Rule 9.1.4.2 C1 or Rule 9.1.4.3 RD3 - RD5: a. within a Site of Ecological Significance listed in Schedule A of Appendix 9.1.6.1 or b. of vegetation listed in Appendix 9.1.6.6 and where a Council indigenous notice has been served; Note: This rule does not apply to customary harvesting.
+Activit Activity NC1 Indigenous vegetation clearance, that is not provided for by Rule 9.1.4.1 P1, Rule 9.1.4.2 9.1.4.3 RD3 - RD5: a. within a Site of Ecological Significance listed in Schedule A of Appendix 9.1.6.1 orb. of vegetation listed in Appendix 9.1.6.6 and where a Council indigenous notice has been served; Advice note: This rule does not apply to customary harvesting .
+NC2 Plantation forestry in a Site of Ecological Significance listed in Schedule A of Appendix 9.1.6.1.
+NC3 On Banks Peninsula and the Port Hills, indigenous vegetation clearance involving the clearance of: